It’s to Die For: Caring for the Poor in an Age of Consumerism

 From these three very brief incidents, I learned volumes about risking and reaching out to others: that the outcome may not be ours to know.
 But oh, the unexpected blessings we receive from it.

 These were momentary encounters with hurting people that I fancied myself saving.
 Truth be told, they actually saved me.
 We weren’t meant to have ongoing relationships that would last a lifetime.
-None of them would call me years later to tell me they named their first-born child after me or invited me to their college graduation.
-God was working quietly and without fanfare on my hardened heart, which he somehow knew was not beyond reach.
-It would just take time.
+None of them would call me years later to tell me they named their first-born child after me or invite me to their college graduation.

 Honestly, I’m not sure I will ever stop gauging my compassion by my sense of safety.
 But, I pray for the grace to let go of my fears so that I can reach out freely – out of love instead of guilt – like Sister Karen Klimczak.